EndPointCorp/end-point-blog/2015/04/29/raw-packet-manipulation-with-scapy.html.md

 ### Using Scapy

-When getting started with Scapy, it's useful to start to understand how all the aspects of the connection get encapsulated into the Python syntax.
+When getting started with Scapy, it’s useful to start to understand how all the aspects of the connection get encapsulated into the Python syntax.
 Here is an example of creating a simple IP request:

 ```python
 Welcome to Scapy (2.2.0)